uiceds/syllabus/manuscript.md

 #### Regrades

-Requests for regrading homeworks, exams, and project deliverables must be submitted in writing within one week of receiving the initial grade, and must include a written explanation of the reason for the regrade request.
+Requests for regrading homeworks, quizzes, mini-projects, and project deliverables must be submitted in writing within one week of receiving the initial grade, and must include a written explanation of the reason for the regrade request.

 #### Instructor Responses
 ##### Instructor Feedback Turnaround Time
 Questions posted to [CampusWire](https://campuswire.com/c/G87945CC6/) generally will be answered within 24 hours.
 Questions may be answered on weekends but this should not be expected.

 Assignments submitted online will generally be reviewed and graded by the course instructor within 5 business days.
-Exams, essays, and term papers will generally be graded within 10 business days.
+Project deliverables will generally be graded within 10 business days.

 ##### Contacting the instructor
 For the fastest response response, the best way to contact the instructor is by attending office hours or posting questions to the [CampusWire](https://campuswire.com/c/G87945CC6/).